LiuyinYang1101/Sea-Wave/README.md

 ## Model Interpretability

-One of the key strengths of EEGWaveNet is its interpretability.
+One of the key strengths of Sea-Wave is its interpretability.
 We also provide scripts to analyze the model.
-These scripts are in the analysis folder (will be updated soon)
+These scripts are in the analysis folder (which will be updated soon)

 ## License